 But there is another form of celebration planned, and its sponsors believe it says something the control of the best minds from around the world on some of the blest minds from around the world on some of the biggest challenges facing humankind-and especially the Jews-in the coming decades.
 "The brain enriches the pocket, "The brain enriches the pocket, but the property around," Shi man Peres, Israel's president and the patron of the conference, said in an interview.
 "We are a small land and a small people, but we can become a daring world laboratory, and that is our desire and plan." oratory, and that is our desire and plan."
 Nearly 700 guests are expected to take part next week in 35 discussion groups.
 They include statement like Henry A. Klishmer and the Renny A. Rishmer and Renny rise of Iran and sovereignty m u-rusalem.
 In fact, what are billed as glo-bal challenges - terrorism, Iran - seem to be somehow espe-cially Jewish and Israeli ones.
-The organizers say this is not co-incidental or unusual and point as an example to Hitler, who posed an enormous threat to the world but focused particularly on the Jews. world but focused particularly on the Jews.
-"Cataclysms always seem to affect Jews first," remarked Stu-art E. Eizenstat, a senior official in the Clinton and Carter admin-istrations, who wrote an essay that forms a basis for the confer-ence.
-"Go back to the Black Plague.
-It was not a Jewish issue, but it had particular impact on ence.
-"Go back to the Black Plague, It was not Jewish Issue, but it had particular impact on Jews because they were blamed for it."
-There will be a number of senior officials from Central Europe for officials from Central Europe dents of Georgia, Poland and Burkins, Faso.
-Missing from the conference will be any serious Arab representation.
-Arab leaders and thinkers from Egypt, Jordan and the Palestinian areas have been partly because simultaneously the Arab world will be marking Israel's 60th anniversary as a catastrophe known as "Nakba Day," which will involve its own Cowen Elected Prime Minister Of Ireland By JOHN F. BURNS LONDON - Brian Cowen was elected Ireland's new prime min-ster by an 88-to-76 vote in the parliament on Wednesday, and ne announced a major cabinet parliament on Wednesday, and he announced a major cabinet shuffle.
-Mr. Cowen, 48, who had been the finance minister, succeeded the finance minister, succeeding the finance of the finance minister, and through a period of economic turndown and a content and the finance minister, and the finance minister of the finance minister, and the finance minister, and the minister of the finance minister, and the minister of the minister of the content of the minister of nlé sain. "we are a rorrunate peo-jec."
-He appointed new ministers of ifmance, justice and foreign af-fairs, among other posts, and said dairs, among other posts, and said justice and the said of the said justice and said mining the referendum was essential if Ire-land was to "secure our place in the heart of Europe."
+The organizers say this is not co-incidental or unusual and point as an example to Hitler, who posed an enormous threat to the world but focused particularly on the Jews. posed an enormous threat to the word but focused particularly on the Jews.
+"Catackysms always seem to affect Jews first," remarked Stuart E. Eizenstia, a senior official real E. Eizenstia, a senior official state of the state Cowen Elected Prime Minister Of Ireland LONDON - Brian Cowen was elected Ireland's new prime min-ster by an 88-to-76 vote in the parliament on Wednesday, and ne announced a major cabinet parliament on Wednesday, and he announced a major cabinet shuffle.
+Mr. Cowen, 48, who had been the finance minister, succeeded the finance minister, succeeding the finance of the finance of nlé sain. "we are a rorrunate peo-jée."
+He appointed new ministers of finance, justice and foreign af-fairs, among other posts, and said dairs, among other posts, and said justice and the said of the said justice and said mining the referendum was essential if Ire-land was to "secure our place in the heart of Europe."
 Books of The Times Monday through Friday, The New York Times conferences and demonstrations.